 🔑 Key similarities

 - Home showings won’t disrupt your schedule.
-With Orchard and Knock, you can move into your new home while showings happen at your old home.
-With Opendoor, you don’t need showings because the company is your buyer.
+With buy-before-you-sell programs, you can move into your new home while showings happen at your old home.
+With Opendoor, you don't need showings because the company is your buyer.

-- You have flexibility on closing dates.
+- You choose your closing date.
 Both types of companies allow you to choose when you move.

 🔑 Key differences

 - Opendoor has lower fees.
-With Knock, you pay a 2% convenience fee as well as real estate commission.
-Opendoor’s service fee is 5%, but you don’t have to pay realtor commissions.
+Companies offering buy-before-you-sell programs typically charge service fees well as standard real estate commissions.
+Opendoor's service fee is 5%, but you don't have to pay realtor fees.

-- Home trade-in services can usually get you more for your house. both Knock and Orchard help you maximize your home’s selling potential listing it after you secure a new house.
+- Buy-before-you-sell services can usually get you more for your house.
+These companies help you maximize your home's selling potential by working with your realtor to list it after you secure a new house.
+Some also offer interest-free financing for home improvements prior to listing.

-Rather than buying your home outright, home trade-in services let you borrow against your existing home equity to purchase a new home before you sell.
-If your home doesn’t sell, the company gives you a cash offer as a backup.
+Rather than buying your home outright, buy-before-you-sell services like Homeward, Orchard, and Knock let you borrow against your existing home equity to purchase a new home even before you list.
+If your home doesn't sell on the open market, you can take the company's cash offer as a backup.

-When you contact a home trade-in service like Orchard or Knock (two of the better-known options in the business), the company will estimate your home value, determine how much equity you can tap into, and furnish a short-term, interest-free loan to purchase your next house.
+When you contact one of these companies, it will estimate your home value, determine how much cash you qualify for based on your current equity, and furnish a short-term, interest-free loan or cash advance to purchase your next house.

-However, you’ll have to pay ~2% of your home sale price in service and loan fees, on top of traditional realtor commissions and closing costs.
+However, you'll have to pay anywhere from 1.9–6.5% of your home sale price in service and loan fees, on top of traditional realtor commissions and closing costs.

 🔑 Key similarities